gelexgaray/beautiful-jekyll/_posts/2021-05-06-Personal-nodered-in-heroku.md

 ## Redeploy the thing

-We could press again the deploy button, but it is a smarter way: we could bind permanently our heroku app to our github repo to easily redeploy from heroku.
+We could press again the deploy button, but there is a smarter way: we could bind permanently our Heroku app to our Github repo to easily redeploy from Heroku.

 ### Bind Heroku to Github